 Mechanical royalties are a vital source of income for independent artists who write their own songs.
 From who gets them to how to collect yours, let’s break it down.
 Here’s everything you need to know about mechanical royalties as an independent artist…

-Mechanical royalties are earned per-unit when a song is sold on a “mechanically reproduced” physical medium (think vinyl, physical CDs) and this includes digital downloads and internet streaming as well.
+Mechanical royalties are earned per-unit when a song is sold on a “mechanically reproduced” physical medium (think vinyl, physical CDs), and nowadays, this also includes digital downloads and internet streaming.

-You, the songwriter, have a say in all of this and have the right to receive royalties from the reproductions of your songs.
+The point is, you have a say in all of this. — You have the right to receive royalties from the reproductions of your songs.
 This money is yours and just waiting to be collected!

-If you are distributing your music to stores and streaming platforms worldwide using a digital music distributor like Symphonic Distribution and you’re seeing sales and streams as a result, then you’re definitely earning mechanical royalties.
+If you are distributing your music to stores and streaming platforms worldwide using a digital music distributor (like Symphonic) and you’re seeing sales and streams as a result, then you’re definitely earning mechanical royalties.

 More specifically, you’re earning mechanical royalties when your song is: